-We got a warm, light wind through the windows at about 25 mph, so we cruised at that speed for a while without talking.
-Our call and response became a dance of postures.
+We got a warm, light wind through the windows at about 25 mph, so we cruised at that speed for a while in a comfortable windy silence.
+The call and response became a dance of postures instead.
 You seemed to enjoy the air.
-You had a light smile like you were enjoying a moment from your concert in retrospect.
-I dangled my arm out the window, enjoying the wind on my shoulder and face.
-You lowered the window further and rested your head back.
-This was the perfect moment to propose and plot an evening caper with you.
-It would be a meeting of the minds beginning with music, of course.
-Moments passed, but my fantasies did not.
-I adjusted into the restful but anticipatory silence enjoyed by a host before introducing another round of musical compositions.
-And then I asked, “You wouldn’t mind playing another set for us, would you?”
+You had a light smile like you were enjoying a special moment from your concert in retrospect.
+I dangled my arm out the window to feel the wind on my shoulder and face.
+You lowered your window further and rested your head back.
+This was the perfect moment to propose and plot an evening caper that would throw any other evening commitments to the wind.
+Just propose and plot — not even do.
+That alone would be a meeting of the minds.
+It would have to begin with music of course.
+Moments passed, but my fantasies about what our night could behold did not.
+So I adjusted into the restful but anticipatory silence enjoyed by a host before introducing another round of musical compositions and asked, “You wouldn’t mind playing another set for us, would you?”
+This was the show after the show, and the one you tell people about — forever.

 You gave a breathy “Ha!”, and then with a wide, closed-mouth grin, you tilted your head in a customary way that seemed to say yes, of course, or why not.
 As if by magic, you produced the instrument without a sound and sat upon your carpet, seemingly without moving.

 Despite the crow’s course for a destination set by my GPS, I felt as though we were beginning to drift.
-Riding that way was truly the only way to ride: a sustained zephyr on our faces, the vibrations of ancient strings taking whipping about, taking the wind into us.
+Riding that way was truly the only way to ride: a sustained zephyr on our faces, the vibrations of ancient strings like those whipping about, taking the wind into us.

 “Sitar,” I said plainly.
 You played on for a few minutes.
 “Set-,” you stressed, correcting, and after allowing a natural repose.
 Then again, in a kind, musical voice, after plucking once more in way that seemed to crack the ether wide open, you enunciated the full name like the instructor to a young student, “Setar.”